U.S. Fed to let bank leverage exemption expire this month, will review rule

 “That pressure is pretty significant, and banks are going to have to optimize their balance sheets to deal with it, and part of that optimization may be stepping away from market supporting roles,” said Gennadiy Goldberg, interest rate strategist at TD Securities.

-Banks say reserves and U.S. Treasuries effectively hold no risk and it makes little sense to penalize them.
+Banks say reserves and U.S. Treasuries are effectively risk-free and it makes little sense to penalize them.
+(Graphic: Bank reserves held at the Fed have skyrocketed, )

 The Fed indicated on Friday that it had heeded those complaints.
-Due to the continued growth in reserves and Treasury issuance, it said it may need to recalibrate the ratio “to prevent strains from developing that could both constrain economic growth and undermine financial stability.”
+Due to the continued growth in reserves and Treasury issuance, it said it may recalibrate the ratio “to prevent strains...that could both constrain economic growth and undermine financial stability.”

 However, it added that any changes to the rule would not erode the overall strength of bank capital requirements.